digshake/CSJavaWUSTL/_sources/Module5-Methods/assignment.rst

 Data Management
 =====================

 There are several ways to manage information like this.
 For this assignment, we’ll use an approach sometimes called `parallel arrays <https://en.wikipedia.org/wiki/Parallel_array>`_.
-The basic idea is that we will have three arrays to keep track of ``N`` entities:
+The basic idea is that we will have two arrays to keep track of ``N`` entities:

 1. An array of length ``N`` that contains whether or not each entity is a zombie.
 Call this the ``areZombies`` array.

 2. An array of length ``N`` that contains the x coordinates of all the entities.
-Call this the ``xs`` array.
+Call this the ``positions`` array.

 Each thing being simulated will be associated with an index.
 For example, ``areZombies[0]``, ``xs[0]``, and ``ys[0]`` represent the type and coordinates of a single entity in our simulation.
 In a sense you can think about ``areZombies``, ``xs``, and ``ys`` as being columns in a table.
 Each individual row of the table represents a specific thing being simulated.
 The three arrays are considered “in parallel” since the i-th items in each array represent different aspects of a single composite thing.